MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-root-site.md

 - If the source site was an organizational news site, update the URL.
 [Get a list of all organizational news sites](/powershell/module/sharepoint-online/get-spoorgnewssite?view=sharepoint-ps)
 - Project Server sites may need to be validated to ensure that they are still associated correctly.

-## Apply the communication site experience to the root site
+## Apply the communication site experience to the root site (coming soon)

 When you apply the communication site experience to the root site: